Are you a new bearded dragon owner who wants to care for your pet in the best way possible?

 Remove droppings, uneaten food, and scales with each cleaning.

-When droppings and old food remain in the cage, it’s an easy way for your pet bearded dragon to become sick.
+When droppings and old food remain in the cage, they can make your pet beardy sick.

 If your bearded dragon poop is discolored or has diarrhea, you may be leaving these things in their enclosure too long, and they are consuming something they shouldn’t.

-During your weekly cleaning, you want to take the opportunity to wipe down the furniture, decorations, and their food and water bowl with your lizard outside the cage.
+During your weekly cleaning, you want to take the opportunity to wipe down the furniture, decorations, and water and food bowls with your lizard outside the cage.

 This is the perfect opportunity to combine with a weekly bath for your lizard.